Charon

-Some mortals, heroes, and demigods were said to have descended to the underworld and returned from it as living beings.
-This journey is known as catabasis, and those who undergo it may acquire partial or full immortality, either through persuasion or payment of another, more exceptional fee.
-To pay for his entry to Hades as a living mortal, Virgil's Aeneas gives Charon the Golden Bough.

 Name origins

-The name Charon is most often explained as a proper noun from χάρων (charon), a poetic form of χαρωπός (charopós) 'of keen gaze', referring either to fierce, flashing, or feverish eyes, or to eyes of a bluish-gray color.
+The name Charon is unexplained except via folk etymology which takes it as a proper noun from χάρων (charon), a poetic form of χαρωπός (charopós) 'of keen gaze', referring either to fierce, flashing, or feverish eyes, or to eyes of a bluish-grey color.
 The word may be a euphemism for death.
 Flashing eyes may indicate the anger or irascibility of Charon as he is often characterized in literature, but the etymology is not certain.
 The ancient historian Diodorus Siculus thought that the ferryman and his name had been imported from Egypt.
 Charon is first attested in the now fragmentary Greek epic poem Minyas, which includes a description of a descent to the underworld and possibly dates back to the 6th century BC.

+Genealogy

+No ancient source provides a genealogy for Charon, except for one reference making him a son of Akmon (father of Uranus), found in the entry "Akmonides" in the lexicon of Hesychius, which is dubious and the text may be corrupt.
+Neither Pauly-Wissowa nor Daremberg and Saglio offer a genealogy for Charon.

+In Genealogia Deorum Gentilium, the Italian Renaissance writer Giovanni Boccaccio wrote that Charon, who he identified as the god of time, was a son of Erebus and Night.
+The idea appears to have originated from the similarity between the names "Charon" and "Chronos" (a connection already made by earlier writers such as Fulgentius), the fact that both are said to be very old, and that the god of old age is said to be the child of Erebus and Night according to Cicero's De natura deorum.